hananebarrah/Machine-Learning-Algorithms/README.md

 ![y](https://latex.codecogs.com/gif.latex?Y%3D%5By_%7B1%7D%2C%20...%2C%20y_%7Bd%7D%5D)

 The parameter ![k](https://latex.codecogs.com/gif.latex?k) has to be chosen using a **Cross-Validation** method.
 In fact, the training data has to be splitted, several times, into training and testing sets.
 Each time we test the algorithm with different values of ![k](https://latex.codecogs.com/gif.latex?k) in order to choose the ![k](https://latex.codecogs.com/gif.latex?k) that provides the best result.
 In addition, it is important to pay attention to the number of classes when choosing ![k](https://latex.codecogs.com/gif.latex?k).
 Actually, if the number of classes is odd then ![k](https://latex.codecogs.com/gif.latex?k) must be an even number, and the inverse is correct.

 In *k_nearest_neighbor.py* the **KNN** algorithm is implemented and tested on synthetic data generated randomly using gaussian destributions.
 This code works on muli-dimensional data.

 ## 7. Learning Vector Quantization
+**LVQ** is an artificial neural network algorithm for binary and multiclass classification that has been adopted for regression too.
+It uses the principle of the nearest neighbor used by the **KNN** algorithm.
+In contrast to KNN, the **LVQ** requires a training stage where it learns from the entire dataset a smaller set of vectors (called the *codebook*) that best characterize the separation of the classes.
+Instead of using the entire training data to search for the nearest neighbor, we search it the *codebook*.

 ## Dependencies
 - numpy